Halliburton-Landmark/gdp/adm/docker/README.md

 for parameters.
 In particular, it uses the following parameters:

 * `swarm.gdplogd.log.dir` is the Unix pathname of the directory holding persistent log data.
 Defaults to `/var/swarm/gdp/glogs`.
 * `swarm.gdp.routers` sets the default set of routers.
-If set, this will override the `GDP_ROUTER` parameter set when the image was built.
+It is overridden by the `GDP_ROUTER` environment variable, which defaults to the value of that parameter set when the image was built.
-* `swarm.gdp.hongdb.host` overrides `GDP_HONGD_SERVER`.
-It has
-  no default.
-* `swarm.gdplogd.gdpname` overrides `GDPLOGD_NAME`.
-Defaults
+* `swarm.gdp.hongdb.host` is the default name for the human-oriented name to GDPname directory database server.
+It is overridden by the `GDP_HONGD_SERVER` environment variable.
+It has no default.
+* `swarm.gdplogd.gdpname` is the default name for the log server.
+  It is overridden by the `GDPLOGD_NAME` environment variable.
-  to the reversed name of the host on which the container is being run with `.gdplogd` appended.
+  Defaults to the reversed name of the host on which the container is being run with `.gdplogd` appended.

+If the `-v` flag is set or the `VER` environment variable is set, the docker container invoked uses that as the version tag; otherwise it defaults to `latest`.